MadLittleMods/postcss-increase-specificity/README.md

 # Options

- - `repeat`: number - The number of times Id is being added before each rule /  classes being repeated.
+ - `repeat`: number - The number of times id is being added before each rule /  classes being repeated.
  	 - Default: `2`
- - `specifyById`: boolean - *true*: increase specificity by *Id*.
- 			    *false*: increase specificity by repeat classes.
- 	 - Default: `false`

- - `Id`: string - prepends to each rule to increase specificity if *specifyById* is true
+ - `id`: string - if id is provided, the id is being added to each rule to increase specificity